World heritage

 • assessing the status of World Heritage sites on the List of World Heritage in Danger.

 Half of the members of the World Heritage Committee are replaced every two years.
-Traditionally, one Nordic country has always been a member of the committee.
-In the last election period, the Nordic countries were represented on the committee by Finland.

 Photo of the ruins of Fort San Lorenzo.
 The fort in Portobelo-San Lorenzo on Panama’s Caribbean coast is a World Heritage site facing major conservation and maintenance issues relating to its masonry work.
 Photo by Ivo Kruusamägi (CC BY-SA 3.0) via Wikimedia Commons